Call us today:

 1. What DIN EN 1092-1 Covers

-DIN EN 1092-1 defines the dimensional and drilling requirements for circular steel flanges which are used with pipes, valves, fittings, and other piping systems.
-Although originally derived from German DIN specifications, today, EN 1092-1 is widely referenced globally across manufacturers.
-This standard defines the following aspects:
+DIN EN 1092-1 establishes the rigorous dimensional and drilling requirements for circular steel flanges utilized in pipes, valves, fittings, and broader piping systems.
+Although these specifications were originally derived from legacy German DIN standards, EN 1092-1 is now the primary global reference for manufacturers and engineers.
+To ensure system integrity and interchangeability, this standard defines the following critical aspects:

 • Nominal sizes (DN)